michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 					// initialization of other classes
 				}

-	ThetaCloud::whenDataAvailable()
+	.. cpp:function:: coid whenDataAvailable(const Emit& dataCallback)

-		Method for registering an :term:`ThetaCloud::Emit` callback to ThetaCloud.
+		Method for registering an :cpp:type:`ThetaCloud::Emit` callback to ThetaCloud.

 		In other words, the callback provided to this function will be called when a data from the device becomes available and can be sent further.
-See :term:`ThetaCloud::Emit` description for more information.
+See :cpp:type:`ThetaCloud::Emit` description for more information.

 		:Method signature:
 			.. code-block:: cpp